General Frameworks for Conditional Two-Sample Testing: Hardness Result

 \section{Hardness Result}

 Before introducing our frameworks, we present a fundamental hardness result for conditional two-sample testing.
 Specifically, for a continuous random vector $X$, our result demonstrates that any valid conditional two-sample test has no power against any alternative.
-This finding parallels the negative result established by \citet{shah2020hardness} for conditional independence testing, and our proof builds crucially on their work.
+This finding parallels the negative result established by \citet{shah2020hardness} for conditional independence testing, and our proof relies crucially on their work.
 Given the connection established in \eqref{Eq: CIT = C2ST}, one might argue that their negative result directly applies to the two-sample problem.
-However, additional effort is required to make this connection concrete since the sample sizes $n_1$ and $n_2$ are deterministic in our setting, which violates the i.i.d. assumption required in \citet{shah2020hardness}.
+However, formalizing this connection requires additional care since the sample sizes $n_1$ and $n_2$ are deterministic in our setting, which violates the i.i.d.~assumption required in \citet{shah2020hardness}.